Cyber Resilience Act (CRA) - no time to wait

 00:00:44: So maybe let me split it up into the product owner part.

-00:01:15: Yeah, I'm the lead software architect with the focus of the control platforms of Contra
+00:01:14: Yeah, I'm the lead software architect with the focus of the control platforms of Controlix Automation.

 00:01:30: And at the same time, I take care of the software development process.

-00:01:42: So Cyber Security and the Cyber Resilience are huge topic in the whole industry.
+00:01:42: So cyber security and the cyber resilience as a huge topics in the whole industry.

-00:01:58: Cyber attacks in industry runs into billions of damage caused by cyber attacks and then
+00:01:58: Cyber attacks in industry runs into billions of damage caused by cyber attacks.

-00:02:03: we have some regulation topic, Cyber Resilience Act for every product that can communicate
+00:02:02: And then we have some regulation topics, cyber resilience act for every product that can communicate with another.

-00:02:12: So when you talk to your customer, Sebastian, what are the biggest misconceptions?
+00:02:12: So when you talk to your customer, Sebastian, what are the biggest misconceptions when it comes to the cyber security and automation?

 00:02:30: But of course, this is not sufficient.